hashicorp/go-extract/README.md

       --custom-create-dir-mode=750         File mode for created directories, which are not listed in the archive. (respecting umask)
       --custom-decompress-file-mode=640    File mode for decompressed files. (respecting umask) -D, --deny-symlinks                      Deny symlink extraction.
-  -F, --follow-symlinks                    [Dangerous!]
-Follow symlinks to directories during extraction.
+  -F, --follow-symlinks                    Traverse symlinks to directories during extraction.
       --max-files=1000                     Maximum files (including folder and symlinks) that are extracted before stop. (disable check: -1)
       --max-extraction-size=1073741824     Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60             Maximum time that an extraction should take (in seconds). (disable check: -1)